Ivan Doig: Early life

-Doig was born in White Sulphur Springs, Montana to Charles "Charlie" Doig, ranch hand and Bernita Ringer Doig, ranch cook.
-After the death of his mother on his sixth birthday, he was raised by his father and his grandmother Elizabeth "Bessie" Ringer.
+Doig was born in White Sulphur Springs, Montana to Charles "Charlie" Doig, ranch hand and Berneta Ringer Doig.
+After the death of his mother on his sixth birthday, he was raised briefly (1947 - 1949) by his father and his father's second wife, Fern White, who had been hired as a ranch cook, and later by his father and his maternal grandmother, Elizabeth "Bessie" Ringer.
 Doig moved with his father and grandmother on a series of jobs, the ranch equivalent of sharecropping, subsequently moving to Dupuyer, Montana to herd sheep close to the Rocky Mountain Front.
 As a child, Doig read comics, sports pages and magazines like Life, Colliers and The Saturday Evening Post.

 Doig graduated salutatorian in a class of 21 students from Valier High School in Valier, Montana.
 He won a full-tuition scholarship to Northwestern University, where he earned a bachelor's degree in 1961 and a master's degree in journalism in 1962.
 His master's thesis was on the subject of televised congressional hearings on organized crime.
-He later earned a Ph.D. in American history at the University of Washington, writing his dissertation on John J. McGilvra (1827-1903).
+He later earned a Ph.D. in American history at the University of Washington, writing his dissertation on John J. McGilvra (1827–1903).

 Important first-hand influences on his writing included his high school English and Latin teacher, Frances Tidyman; Sam Jamison, who taught him reporting at Northwestern; and Ben Baldwin, who taught him broadcast news.

 After he earned his degree in 1962, Doig was drafted into the Air Force Reserve.
 He was released from active duty in 1963.
 Doig lived with his wife Carol Doig, née Muller, a university professor of English, in Seattle, Washington until his death from multiple myeloma in 2015.

 He was related to Fully Informed Jury Association co-founder, Don Doig.

 Career in writing

 Before becoming a novelist, Doig wrote for newspapers and magazines as a free-lancer and worked for the United States Forest Service.
 Doig served as an editorial writer for the Lindsay-Schaub newspaper chain in Decatur, Illinois, and served as assistant editor of The Rotarian magazine in Evanston, Illinois.

 The western landscape and people play an important role in Doig's fiction, with much of it set in the Montana country of his youth.
 His major theme is family life in the past, mixing personal memory and regional history.
-The first three Montana novels—English Creek, Dancing at the Rascal Fair, and Ride with Me, Mariah Montana, form the "McCaskill trilogy", covering the first century of Montana statehood from 1889 to 1989.
+The first three Montana novels—English Creek, Dancing at the Rascal Fair, and Ride with Me, Mariah Montana—form the "McCaskill trilogy", covering the first century of Montana statehood from 1889 to 1989.